Libensemble/libensemble/docs/data_structures/data_structures.rst

-    Since version 0.7.0, libEnsemble performs an initial check that all ``'in'`` fields in ``sim_specs``, ``gen_specs``, and ``alloc_specs`` correspond to at least one ``'out'`` field in the aforementioned data structures.
-This guarantees ahead of time that relevant inputs and outputs are specified to pass correctly between user functions.
+    Since version 0.7.0, libEnsemble performs an initial check that all ``'in'`` fields in ``sim_specs``, ``gen_specs``, and ``alloc_specs`` correspond to a field in the initial history array, ``H0`` or at least one ``'out'`` field in the aforementioned data structures.
+This guarantees that the required inputs are available.

 .. toctree::
    :maxdepth: 3